hongtaoh/vuepress-starter/docs/README.md

+# Olymvis

-# Visualize 120 Years of Summer Olympics
+## Visualize 120 Years of Summer Olympics

 This data visualization project was completed by Zihui (Chris) Fang and Hongtao Hao, with Equal Contribution, as the term paper for Professor Yong-Yeol Ahn's Data Visualization course in 2019 Fall.